wn-doolittle/caliper-spec/caliper.md

 #### Properties
 The base set of [Entity](#entity) properties is listed below.
 Each property MUST only be referenced once.
 The `id` and `type` properties are required; all other properties are optional.
 Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

-**If an IRI is deemed inappropriate as an identifier what do we recommend--a blank node?
+**TODO If an IRI is deemed inappropriate as an identifier what do we recommend--a blank node?
 See http://json-ld.org/spec/latest/json-ld/#identifying-blank-nodes**

 "It is worth nothing that blank node identifiers may be relabeled during processing.
 If a developer finds that they refer to the blank node more than once, they should consider naming the node using a dereferenceable IRI so that it can also be referenced from other documents."